IU-Capstone-Project-2025/NeuroCoach/README.md

   - Make sure you have all Docker prerequisites installed and run:
     `docker compose up --build -d`
   - Access parts of the project as described above, just replacing the domain with `localhost`
+  - If you get 404s on subdomains, confirm your `hosts` file is edited correctly and the `nginx` container is listening on the right domain names.